bsyrowik/BCTides/README.md

 # BC Tides

-A Garming Connect IQ Widget App for Tides in British Columbia.
+A Garmin Connect IQ Widget App for Tides in British Columbia.